iAmKankan/MachineLearning_With_Python/Supervised/Decision Tree/decision-tree2.md

 * $\large{\color{Purple}- (1 / 4) * \log (1 / 4)}$ that is the **proportion of observation** belonging to the **negative class**
 * Above two expressions need to **multiplied** by the **ratio** $\large{\color{Purple}(4 /14) }$ which indicates which is a **weight** on the which is a **normalizing factor** since **4** out of the **14** data points had **"income" = "low"** continuing with this manner.

+### ⚫ By adding up all three Cross entrophy values of the attribute "income" we get the following-

 $$\Large{\color{Purple}\begin{matrix}\underline{Cross-Entrophy_{(income)}(D)} &:& (\dfrac{4}{14})(- \dfrac{3}{4} \log_2 \dfrac{3}{4} - \dfrac{1}{4} \log_2 \dfrac{1}{4}) \\
 & &+(\dfrac{6}{14})(- \dfrac{4}{6} \log_2 \dfrac{4}{6} - \dfrac{2}{6} \log_2 \dfrac{2}{6})\\